dprgarner/react-batch-n-cache/README.md

 # React Batch 'n Cache.

-A library component for batching and catching asynchronous requests.
-Directly inspired by Dataloader and Apollo GraphQL.
+A library component for batching and catching asynchronous GET requests.
+Inspired by Dataloader and Apollo GraphQL.

 ```jsx
 import createLoader from 'react-batch-n-cache';